- Academics

 Research interests:

-Our research interests focus on the study of complex systems and soft matter physics.
-This involves the modelling of various physical & biological systems, using dynamical systems theory and methods.
-These include biomechanics (the dynamics and control of vesicular nanotubulation), diverse complex systems, instabilities in nonlinear systems, the dynamics of macromolecular & micellar solutions and their behaviour in flows, the control of block copolymer morphology using electric fields, bubble dynamics & cavitation and the related phenomenon of single-bubble sonoluminiscence, instabilities in combustion phenomena, and aspects of climate modelling using a dynamical systems approach.
+We focus on the study of complex systems and soft matter physics.
+This involves the modelling of various physical & biological systems using dynamical systems theory and methods.
+Research interests include the physics at small scales, physics of living matter, biomechanics (the dynamics and control of vesicular nanotubulation), diverse complex systems, instabilities in nonlinear systems, the dynamics of macromolecular & micellar solutions and their behaviour in flows, the control of block copolymer morphology using electric fields, bubble dynamics & cavitation and the related phenomenon of single-bubble sonoluminiscence, instabilities in combustion phenomena, earth system dynamics and aspects of climate modelling using a dynamical systems approach, and ecological modelling.
 Other research interests include certain aspects of quantum computation.

 Brief summaries of some of the topics of our research are given below.

-Know more: Centre for Complex Systems & Soft Matter Physics, https://www.iiitb.ac.in/cssmp/
+Know more: Complex Systems & Soft Matter Physics Lab

 Dynamics of vesicular nanotubulation